Kyle Larson: 2014: Rookie season

-At the 2014 Daytona 500, Larson got into the wall twice and spun out on lap 22.
-In the night race, he got wrecked by another rookie contender Austin Dillon who triggered a seven-car wreck on lap 163 and finished 38th.
-Larson scored his first top-10 finish at Bristol Motor Speedway.
+At the 2014 Daytona 500, Larson got into the wall twice and despite the car being fixed, he spun out on lap 22.
+Later in the night race, Larson got wrecked by another rookie contender Austin Dillon who triggered a seven-car wreck on lap 163 and finished 38th.
+Larson scored his first top-ten finish at Bristol Motor Speedway.
 A week later at Auto Club Speedway, Larson finished second to Kyle Busch, his career-best finish in the Cup Series.
 At Richmond Raceway, Larson recorded a speed of 126.880 mph.
 After qualifying was rained out, he earned the pole based on being the fastest in practice.
-Larson got spun out by Clint Bowyer into turn 1 on the first lap and later finished 16th.
+Larson got spun out by Clint Bowyer on the first lap and finished 16th.

 At Michigan, Larson spun out on lap 7 and later in the race, he made a block on one of his strong supporters Tony Stewart while trying to go for the lead and the block damaged Stewart's grille.
 In response, Stewart tried to retaliate during a yellow-flag period.
 When told that Stewart was mad at him for the block, Larson shrugged it off replying "Tony being Tony, I guess.
 I was pretty tight on whoever was inside of me on the restart and I was looking in my mirror and saw him juke to the right so I juked to the right and he hit me and I don't know, he was just trying to teach me a lesson, I'm guessing."
 Before the Sonoma race, Stewart warned Larson, angrily saying "He'll learn not to block me anytime soon."

 Larson won his first Cup Series pole for the Gobowling.com 400 where he set the track record with a lap speed of 183.438 mph.
 He finished 11th in the race.
-Larson earned the Sprint Cup Series Rookie of the Year award with 8 top-fives and 17 top-tens.
-His statistics being higher than other rookie seasons in history, such as those of Richard Petty and Jeff Gordon.
+Larson earned the Sprint Cup Series Rookie of the Year award with eight top-fives and 17 top-tens.
+His rookie statistics were better than those of several notable drivers, including Richard Petty and Jeff Gordon.